-The current Board of Statutory Auditors was elected by list vote at the ordinary Shareholders' Meeting on 19 April 2012 and will remain in office until approval of the financial statements at 31 December 2014.
+The current Board of Statutory Auditors was elected by list vote at the ordinary Shareholders' Meeting on 19 April 2012 and will remain in office until approval of the financial statements for the year ending 31 December 2014.

 In particular, the Standing Auditors Mr. Luigi Biscozzi and Eugenio Colucci and Alternate Auditor Mr. Giuseppe Angiolini were elected from the list submitted by the majority shareholder Schematrentaquattro S.r.l. with votes representing 59.481% of the share capital.